Owerre/imbalanced-learning/README.md

 ### Fatality rate by collision year

-- Fatal collisions were mostly in the year 2006, 2005, and 2004 respectively.
+- Fatal collisions were mostly in the year 2006 and the weather condition was visibility limited.
 - Fatality rate peaked in July 2003

   ![fig1a](canada-collision/image/fig1a.png)